-(11) CITY/COUNTY PLANNING (TO BE COMPLETED BY LOCA L PLANNING OFFICIAL)

-I have reviewed the project described in thi This project is not regulated by the co This project is consistent with the com Conditional Use Approval Development Permit Other Permit (explain in comm This project is not currently consistent consistent requires: Plan Amendment Zone Change Other Approval or Review (explain in Review (explain in commendation) is application and have determined that: comprehensive plan and land use regulations comprehensive plan and land use regulations comprehensive plan and land use regulations with the following: comprehensive plan and land use regulations with the following: comprehensive plan and land use regulations.
-To be

-Local planning official name (print) Title City / County

-SEAN D. HARRASSER CFM A SSOCIATE PLANNER WASHINGTON COUNTY OR

-Signature Date 05/02/2022

-for floodplata altoration required

-(12) COASTAL ZONE CERTIFIC ATION

-following certification is required before you forwarded to the Oregon Department of L or objection.
-For additional information or consistency reviews of federally permitte Salem, Oregon 97301 or call 503-373-009 CERTIFICATION STATEMENT I certify that, to the best of my knowledge permit application is within the Oregon Coastal Zone , the our application can be processed.
-The signed statement will be and Conservation and Development (DLCD) for its concurrence in the Oregon Coastal Zone Management Program and ed projects, contact DLCD at 635 Capitol Street NE, Suite 150, 50 or click here . and belief, the proposed activity described in this application tal Zone Management Program and will be completed in a manner
+(11) CITY/COUNTY PLANNING I (TO BE COMPLETED BY LOCAL DEPARTMENT LAND USE AFFIDAVIT L PLANNING OFFICIAL) This project is not regulated by the comount of the comount of the project is consistent with the comount of t s application and have determined that: imprehensive plan and land use regulations iprehensive plan and land use regulations iprehensive plan and land use regulations with the following: ent section below) with the comprehensive plan and land use regulations.
+To be Local planning official name (print) Title SEAN D. HARRASSER, CFM A SSOCIATE PLANNER WASHINGTON COUNTY, OR Signature Date 05/02/2022 Comments: Development rev for floodplata iew application required alteration (12) COASTAL ZONE CERTIFIC ATION following certification is required before you forwarded to the Oregon Department of La or objection.
+For additional information on consistency reviews of federally permitted Salem, Oregon 97301 or call 503-373-005 CERTIFICATION STATEMENT I certify that, to the best of my knowledge a complies with the approved Oregon Coast consistent with the program. and belief, the proposed activity described in this application all Zone Management Program and will be completed in a manner Print /Type Applicant Name Title Applicant Signature Date

-consistent with the program.

-Print /Type Applicant Name Title

-Applicant Signature Date